HB9IIU/Magnetic-Loop-Antenna-Controller/MLA-Controller-Python/README.md

 - `scikit-learn`
 - `skrf` (for handling network analyzer data)
 - Other libraries as specified in the `requirements.txt` file.

-## Data Storage
-The application saves data to CSV files in the `CharacterizationData` directory.
-You can access and review these files for more detailed information on the measurements.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.